Can You Clean A Floor With Just Water?

 Would the scrubbing power of the i-mop autoscrubber alone be enough to clean a floor without the use of any cleaning chemicals?

-Our revolutionary cleaning machine scrubs floors with dual brushes at a rate of 350 brush rotations per minute, with the full weight of the machine sitting solely on the brushes.
+Our revolutionary commercial cleaning machine scrubs floors with dual brushes at a rate of 350 brush rotations per minute, with the full weight of the machine sitting solely on the brushes.
 The unique feature of not having any weight-bearing wheels touching the ground while cleaning is what gives the i-mop such scrubbing and dirt removal power.

 Location: The mess area of a low-to-medium traffic commercial office environment.